 How to make music

-Undoubtedly, an expensive professional studio has significant advantages in terms of equipment.
-You will be provided here with spacious tone rooms having excellent acoustics, iron compressors and equalizers, a large choice of microphones, an analog console, a good control room with several monitor lines, and much more.
+Without a doubt, a high-end professional studio boasts significant advantages when it comes to equipment.
+These studios typically provide you with spacious soundproof rooms that have outstanding acoustics, as well as high-quality compressors and equalizers, a wide selection of microphones, an analog console, a well-equipped control room with multiple monitor lines, and much more.

 - Sequencer with plugins;

 - Subdued room;

 In the present day, you no longer need to install gigabytes of software on your computer to compose your own music.
 With a sequencer such as Amped Studio, you can produce music directly in your web browser, as all the essential features, tools, and plug-ins are already included.
 You can find an audio editor, a MIDI editor, synthesizers, samplers, and processing effects in this online sequencer.
 Therefore, in reality, an online sequencer allows you to work without any additional software.

 What other equipment is not necessary for music production?
 Monitors can be substituted with high-quality headphones, eliminating the need for acoustic room treatment.
 If you don’t have a MIDI keyboard, you can simply draw notes with a pencil in the MIDI editor.
 In Amped Studio, you can even draw entire chords with just one click.
 While a microphone is useful for recording vocals, it isn’t required.